Postgraduate Factfile: Social Work MA

 Start date: September

-- Qualifying award for social work, recognised by the Health and Care Professions Council (HCPC).
+- Study for the qualifying award for social work, recognised by the Health and Care Professions Council (HCPC)

-- Delivers the necessary knowledge and skills to practice as a qualified social worker in a range of settings, catering for all service users
+- Develop the necessary knowledge and skills to practice as a qualified social worker in a range of settings, catering for all service users

-The MA in Social Work Degree provides a sound basis for continuing professional development and is designed to enhance your professional skills and competency by adding value to your existing knowledge and experience.
+This MA in Social Work provides a sound basis for continuing professional development and is designed to enhance your professional skills and competency by adding value to your existing knowledge and experience.

 The programme is geared to training and supporting knowledgeable and skilled practitioners, who are aware of the importance of service users, and to giving them a genuine voice and choice in the services available to them.
 Underpinning all aspects of the training offered on this course is a commitment to ethical and anti-oppressive values.